 So the next time you're unable to drag yourself to the gym or find it impossible to make it to your fitness class, keep in mind that 11 minutes and a small area on the floor may be all you need to up your ab game and make over your core.

-Grab your yoga mat, heed our fitness experts' advice, and try out the moves below that Kendall Jenner swears by to work her abs.
+Grab your yoga mat, heed our fitness experts' advice, and try out the moves below, shot by Carmel Rodriguez of Openfit, that Kendall Jenner swears by to work her abs.

 Meet the Expert

 Forearm plank: 30 seconds

 - Get down in push-up position, but instead of propping yourself with your hands, bend your arms at your elbows so all your weight is on your forearms.

 - Keep your abs tight, clench your glutes, and make sure your body is straight from head to toe.

 When you're down in this position, you will feel it through your abs/core, triceps, back, and shoulder, according to Ashley Joi, an expert trainer at Centr.
 "Any move that targets your core is great for your body because it makes you stronger and more stable, aids your posture, and helps you move better both when you're exercising and also just in daily life," she states.
 "This is true of any core moves, and forearm planks are no exception!"

 - Once again, get down in push-up position, but stay up on your hands making sure they are stacked directly under your shoulders.

 - Make sure your body is straight and you're squeezing your glutes together.